Are engineers introverts? Many are, but the media often paints an unfair picture of engineers. Surprise – some engineers are extroverts too!

 How to level up as an introverted engineer

-For example, correcting a team of engineers who present an unsafe engineering idea.
-These engineers may be the loudest in the room, but that shouldn’t cause you to back down.
+For instance, if a team of engineers proposes an unsafe idea, you should feel empowered to correct them.
+They might be the loudest voices in the room, but that shouldn’t intimidate you.

 “Are engineers introverts” wrap up

 In my experience, many engineers tend to be introverted.
 Introverted personalities often mesh well with technical engineering roles.

 Regardless of your personality type, there’s a suitable engineering position waiting for you.
 To truly excel in your career, though, it’s essential to embrace social interactions.

 You might even discover that you enjoy work involving more social interactions.
 I believe that blending social and technical skills creates a lethal skillset!